Remember field trips? Remember how much fun they were?

 Block UV Rays

 Children can be obstinate about using sunscreen, so you have to be proactive about shielding them from mother nature’s harsh outdoor elements.
-Shades keep everyone cool.
+Shades help keep everyone cool.
 They can also help prevent sunburns, heat exhaustion and other sun-related ailments.
 One blistering sunburn can increase a child’s risk of getting skin cancer later in life.

 During the hot summer months, the risk of burns from exposure to the sun increases.
 Older playgrounds in particular may have bare metal climbing structures and metal slides that get blazing hot in the sunshine—even on a temperate day!